-2. Resource management, within SFES, eliminates poorly executed operations that occur because of poor visibility into available capacity, both workers and machines.
+2. Resource management, within SFES, eliminates poorly executed operations that occur because of poor visibility into available capacity, both for workers and machines.
 A shop floor execution system streamlines the production process and enables intelligent resource management, enhancing visibility into shop floor operations.
-SFES also adds value in areas like the following:
+SFES also adds value as follows:

 - Provides visibility into the shop floor environment

 - Offers a 360-degree view of supply chains, even global